Web Loom logo

 • constructor — inject ViewModel, set up FormGroup

-• ngOnInit — assign observables, trigger fetchCommand
+• ngOnInit — bridge signals with fromLoomSignal, trigger fetchCommand

 • ngAfterViewInit — access DOM refs (@ViewChild), initialize charts